-Are you buying a property with someone?
+Are you a first-time buyer or previous homeowner looking to purchase a property with someone?
 You’re about to enter into joint ownership, but do you know what kind?
 We’ll help you figure out whether a tenancy in common would suit you.

 WHAT DOES TENANTS IN COMMON MEAN?

-This doesn’t mean you own separate parts, but that you have separate interest in the whole property.
+This doesn’t mean you own separate parts when you're tenants in common, but that you have separate interest in the whole property.
 You can even have different ownership interests - e.g. Jane may own 75% of a property and Jack may own 25%.

-The fact that you own separate proportions of interest in a property makes tenancies in common suitable for people who want to purchase a property with friends and family.
+The fact that you own separate proportions of interest in a property makes tenants in common setups suitable for people who want to purchase a property with friends and family.

 Do You Need a Tenants in Common Mortgage?

-You don't need a special mortgage to be tenants in common.
+You don't need a special tenants in common mortgage.
+There’s no such thing.
 You simply need a normal mortgage and your solicitor will set up the ownership arrangements.

 A tenancy in common allows multiple people to hold an undivided share of a property.
 Some of the key features of a tenancy in common include the following: